TechnoCosmic/zero/README.md

 - `make` - Builds the binaries
 - `make clean` - Removes all temporary files and binary outputs
-- `make upload` - Builds the binaries and uploads the firmware to yout MCU
+- `make upload` - Builds the binaries and uploads the firmware to your MCU
-- `make gettools` - Uses apt-get to install all the avr-gcc bits and pieces needed to build zero.
+- `make gettools` - Downloads and installs all the avr-gcc bits and pieces needed to build zero.
 You probably already have these.

 ## Pipes and IPC